Winter fatbiking in the snow. Image: Visit Finland/Roll Outdoors

 Safety comes first.
 If conditions are unsafe – such as temperatures below –25 °C or storms – we’ll reschedule the activity or offer an alternative.
 Our goal is to keep your adventure both safe and enjoyable, without extra cost to you if we have to cancel due to weather.

-Do I need previous experience for skiing, fatbiking, or dog sledding?
+Do I need previous experience for skiing, driving kart cars, or dog sledding?

 No previous experience is necessary – our guides provide full instructions and safety briefings before every activity.
-Backcountry skiing, fatbiking, and dog sledding are accessible for beginners, but they do involve some physical effort.
+All activities are accessible for beginners, but they do involve some physical effort.
 This trip is a fantastic opportunity to try new sports, push your own limits, and discover what you’re capable of in a stunning Arctic setting.
 We recommend being prepared to spend several hours outdoors and moving.

 Will I definitely see the Northern Lights?